Institute of Pulmonology, Physiology of Breathing and Physical Exertion and Pulmonary Rehabilitation

 The later stages of many lung diseases manifest themselves in respiratory distress.
 In this state, it is difficult for the blood to absorb oxygen and excrete carbon dioxide.
 Breathing is difficult, especially at night.
 In recent years, the introduction of a new, noninvasive method of ventilation has represented a major medical achievement.

-Our Clinic specializes in noninvasive assisted ventilation, including the use of equipment for conducting Continuous Positive Airway Pressure (CPAP) and Biphasic Positive Airway Pressure (BIPAP) therapy.
+The Clinic specializes in noninvasive assisted ventilation, including the use of equipment for conducting Continuous Positive Airway Pressure (CPAP) and Biphasic Positive Airway Pressure (BIPAP) therapy.
 In the case of equal pressure in all phases of the respiratory cycle, this method is called CPAP.
 If there is pressure of various levels by inhale/exhale, it is called BIPAP.
 With these methods, unlike conventional mechanical ventilation, there is no need for airway intubation.
-Instead, the equipment uses a special, tight-fitting mask that is placed on the patient's mouth and nose, through which air under pressure enters the respiratory tract.
+Instead, the equipment uses a special, tight-fitting mask that is placed on the patient''s mouth and nose, through which air under pressure enters the respiratory tract.

 The key to the success of this treatment is the choosing the correct pressure, together with careful selection and tuning of the equipment for CPAP-therapy.
 Any slight discrepancy, for example, excessive pressure on the face, can lead to inefficient treatment.
 For this reason, maximum precision is needed.
 Thus, the method requires highly skilled professionals.
 Well-chosen parameters can lead to better sleep, higher levels of oxygen in the blood, reduced sleepiness and better well-beinge in the daytime, and, consequently, to improved quality of life, and even its prolongation.